top of page

 Timespan of the Project

 The pilot is hoped to inform design advice for future refurbishments of stations in Thames Valley Police, with Slough refurbishment already having been influenced.
-The potential and opportunity is to embed the interventions into the design of all new police stations, having a very significant.
+The potential and opportunity is to embed the interventions into the design of all new police stations, having a very significant benefit to health and well-being of staff, retention and performance.

 Evidence of Impact